-You can’t spot reduce fat in your body.
-But you can tone and strengthen the muscles underneath, which will give your waist a more defined shape.
-And that’s what this article is all about: how to get a smaller waist by burning belly fat and toning abs.
-There are two ways to do this: burn off excess calories with exercise and eat better foods for healthier living.
+You can’t spot reduce fat in your body, but you can tone and strengthen the muscles underneath, which will give your waist a more defined shape.
+That’s what this article is all about: how to get a smaller waist by burning belly fat and toning abs.
+There are two ways you can do this: burn off excess calories with exercise and eat better foods for healthier living.

-We’ll talk first about what it takes to burn those calories off, then we’ll cover different types of exercises for toning up those abdominal muscles.
-After that, we’ll talk about eating habits for better health and finally some tips on meal planning so you could know what good choices look like in an everyday diet plan.
+First we’ll discuss what it takes to burn those calories off, then we’ll cover different types of exercises for toning up your abdominal muscles.
+Then we’ll talk about eating habits for better health and finally provide some meal planning tips so you know what good choices look like in an everyday diet plan.

-Especially on stairs or bleachers, step-ups can help strengthen your glutes and calf muscles as well as give you an overall greater workout since they also incorporate the lower back and hamstrings (13).
+Particularly on stairs or bleachers, step-ups can help strengthen your glutes and calf muscles while also giving you an overall greater workout as they also incorporate the lower back and hamstrings (17).
 To do step-ups on stairs:

 - Stand on the edge of one step with both feet together facing up the staircase.

-- Place one foot firmly on it so that half your weight is leaning forward above the ground while holding onto a railing for support.
+- Place one foot firmly on it so that half your weight is leaning forward above the ground while you hold onto a railing for support.

 - Push off the floor with your other foot and bring it up to the level of the stairs, then come back down.

-- Do 12 reps for each leg and add three sets.
+- Do 3 sets of 12 reps for each leg.

-Step-ups will help you burn more calories than jogging, but it’s important not to overdo this particular exercise since you’re pushing your weight above a certain limit that can cause severe damage to your bones if done incorrectly.
+Step-ups will help you burn more calories than jogging, but it’s important not to overdo this particular exercise as you’re pushing your weight above a certain limit that can cause severe damage to your bones if it is done incorrectly.

-If you have access to a pool, swimming is another form of cardio exercise that targets the entire body while building lean muscles, making it one of the best workouts for women who want a smaller waistline.
-It helps increase your heart rate without putting too much strain on your joints (11).
+If you have access to a pool, swimming is another form of cardio exercise that targets the entire body while also building lean muscles, which makes it one of the best workouts for women who want a smaller waistline.
+It helps increase your heart rate without placing too much strain on your joints (12).

 Strength Training Exercises

-Bicycle crunches are one of the best strength training exercises that target abs, obliques, lower back, and even your hip flexor muscles (3).
-You can do this exercise just about anywhere, but it’s especially effective if you’re doing it on a mat.
+Bicycle crunches are one of the best strength training exercises that target the abs, obliques, lower back, and even your hip flexor muscles (3).
+You can do this exercise just about anywhere, but it’s particularly effective if you do it on a mat.

-- Start by lying on your back, legs extended straight towards the ceiling and arms resting along the sides of your body.
+- Start by lying on your back, legs extended straight toward the ceiling, and arms resting along the sides of your body.

 - Bring both knees into your chest.

-- Pretend you’re pedaling a bicycle by extending one leg out while contracting the abs to curl up your spine at the same time.
+- Pretend you’re pedaling a bicycle by extending one leg while contracting your abs to curl up your spine at the same time.

-Russian twists are another great way to work on not just obliques but also lower back muscles.
+Russian twists are another great way to work on your obliques and lower back muscles.
 To do Russian twists:

-- Sit with bent knees and your feet pressing firmly into the floor, holding your hands next to your chest.
+- Sit with bent knees and your feet pressed firmly into the floor, holding your hands next to your chest.

 - Sit back slightly, keeping your spine straight.